 If you visit on March 17th, then one of the things to see in Ireland is definitely a parade!

 The most appropriate day of the year for people to wear green, is of course St. Patrick’s Day!
 Legend has it that the green “shamrock” was used as a tool to help St. Patrick to demonstrate the Christian Holy Trinity.
 This is why people wear sprigs of green, leafy decorations on St. Patrick’s Day.

 However, from a botanical point of view, there is no individual plant called shamrock.
 What most people consider to be “shamrock” is likely to be young clover (Trifolium dubium) or even wood sorrel (Oxalis acetosella).
 Regardless, the tradition of Irish political leaders giving gifts of crystal bowls of “shamrock” to the President of the United States and other world dignitaries continues each year!

-James Joyce, Samuel Beckett, Jonathan Swift, W. B. Yeats, Seamus Heaney, Maeve Binchy, Cecelia Ahern
+James Joyce, Oscar Wilde, Samuel Beckett, Jonathan Swift, W. B. Yeats, Seamus Heaney, Maeve Binchy, Cecelia Ahern

 Good storytellers are just one of the things associated with Ireland, and I guess there is some truth in this!

 James Joyce is one of the best known and his name will ring a bell with many for his masterpiece “Ulysses”, which details the lives of several characters on a single day in June 1904.
 Each year on June 16th, Bloomsday, Dublin comes alive with people in costume dress reenacting scenes from this book.